 If your home’s BER has not been a priority, it certainly will be now with inflation and the rising cost of running a home.
-With increases in electricity, oil and gas prices, households are likely to face additional costs on their annual energy bills.
+With increases in electricity, oil and gas prices, Irish households are likely to face additional costs on their annual energy bills.
 Making some of these changes in your home may help you avoid hefty winter bills later this year.

 Improving the building energy rating (BER) of your house will make your home warmer, reduce your costs and carbon emissions.
 As a bonus, it will also increase the overall value of your home.
 We are here to help with our tips on how to improve your house’s energy rating.